-- Attack of the 50-Foot Whatever: Its exact size is unclear, but his Spinosaurus form is tall enough to rest its arms along the roof-arch of a building.
+- Attack of the 50-Foot Whatever: While Page One is about the same size of a normal human, his Spinosaurus form is tall enough to rest its arms along the roof-arch of a building.

 - Eating the Enemy: As his battle with Sanji shows, Page One isn't afraid to use his gigantic maws to chomp at the enemy when transformed into a Spinosaurus.

-- '80s Hair: A lengthy mane with an undercut that he sweeps to the side.
+- '80s Hair: Page One sports lengthy mane with an undercut that he sweeps to the side.

-- Horned Humanoid: Downplayed, he wears fake horns on his hat, but in his Spinosaurus and hybrid form he sports protunding, horn-like brows like Hannyabal.
+- Horned Humanoid: Downplayed, he wears fake horns on his hat, but in his Spinosaurus and hybrid form he sports protruding, horn-like brows similar to that of an abelisaur.

 - Lizard Folk: His hybrid form sacrifices his mandibles for bigger, stronger arms which gives him the appearance of a large lizard-man.

-- Tattooed Crook: His name is tattooed across his chest (spelt as Page 1), and it's visible even in his dinosaur form.
+- Tattooed Crook: His name is tattooed across his chest (spelt as Page 1), and is also visible even in his dinosaur form.
 He is also morally bankrupt, even for a pirate.

 - Villainous Glutton: During his rampage against the soba stands we see him gorging on soba noodles, and at one point claims to want some fruit to snack on, which means destroying a fruit shop in the process.
 Even when Sanji prepares to use his Raid Suit, he openly asks if it's canned food.